 - Restart computer and see if the issue is resolved for good.

-If this workaround does not work, we manually try to delete the mappings by using the following command in an elevated command prompt:
+If this workaround does not work, we manually try to delete the mappings by using the following command in a command prompt:

 net use * /del /y (sub the * for an actual drive letter.)